pedrohserrano/legaltech-consumer-protection/docs/index.md

 ‣ **Related Work**

-[AdAnalyst](https://chrome.google.com/webstore/detail/adanalyst/dichdbdjmcpgniopphedodbhkcdkoglm) is a browser extension aimed to collect infoprmation about Facebook Ads and investigates advertising practices at scale, this work is result of a research project, [learn more here](https://adanalyst.mpi-sws.org).
+[AdAnalyst](https://chrome.google.com/webstore/detail/adanalyst/dichdbdjmcpgniopphedodbhkcdkoglm) is a browser extension aimed to collect information about Facebook Ads and investigates advertising practices at scale, this work is the result of a research project, [learn more here](https://adanalyst.mpi-sws.org).

-[OpenWPM](https://openwpm.readthedocs.io/en/latest/) web privacy measurement framework which makes it easy to collect data for privacy studies on a scale of thousands to millions of websites.
+[OpenWPM](https://openwpm.readthedocs.io/en/latest/) is a web privacy measurement framework that makes it easy to collect data for privacy studies on a scale of thousands to millions of websites.
 OpenWPM is built on top of Firefox, with automation provided by Selenium. [learn more here](https://github.com/mozilla/OpenWPM).

 ---
 ### People
 ---
-‣  [Pedro V Hernandez Serrano](https://www.maastrichtuniversity.nl/p.hernandezserrano) | **Data Scientist, Institute of Data Science**
+‣  [Pedro V Hernandez Serrano](https://www.maastrichtuniversity.nl/p.hernandezserrano) | **Data Scientist, Faculty of Science and Engineering**
 [p.hernandezserrano@maastrichtuniversity.nl](mailto:p.hernandezserrano@maastrichtuniversity.nl)

 ‣  [Catalina Goanta](https://www.maastrichtuniversity.nl/nl/catalina.goanta) | **Assistant Professor in Private Law, Faculty of Law**